Russia's Nuclear Fuel Cycle

 Most fuel pellets for RBMK and VVER-1000 reactors were being made at the Ulba plant at Ust Kamenogorsk in Kazakhstan, but Elemash and Novosibirsk have increased production.
-MSZ produces fuel assemblies for both Russian and west European rectors using fresh and recycled uranium.
+MSZ/Elemash produces fuel assemblies for both Russian and west European rectors using fresh and recycled uranium.
 It also fabricates research reactor and icebreaker fuel.
 Novosibirsk produces mainly VVER 440 & 1000 fuel, including that for initial use in China.
 MSZ/Elemash is the principal exporter of fuel assemblies.
 Total production is about 1400 t/yr, including fuel assemblies for VVER-440, VVER-1000, RBMK-1000, BN-600 reactors, powders and fuel pellets for delivery to foreign clients.
 The plant also produces nuclear fuel for research reactors.

 In late 2007 it was decided that MOX fuel production using recycled materials should be based on electrometallurgical (pyrochemical) reprocessing and vibropack dry processes for fuel fabrication, as developed at RIAR.
 The goals for closing the fuel cycle included minimising cost, recycle of minor actinides (for burning), excluding separated plutonium, and arrangement of all procedures in remote systems to allow for 'hot' materials.

-A 60 t/yr commercial mixed oxide (MOX) Fuel Fabrication Facility (MFFF) is scheduled to start up at Zheleznogorsk (formerly Krasnoyarsk-26, 70 km NE of Krasnoyarsk) by 2014, operated by the Mining & Chemical Combine (MCC or GKhK).
+A 60 t/yr commercial mixed oxide (MOX) Fuel Fabrication Facility (MFFF) started up at Zheleznogorsk (formerly Krasnoyarsk-26, 70 km NE of Krasnoyarsk) in 2014, operated by the Mining & Chemical Combine (MCC or GKhK).
 This was built at a cost of some RUR 7 billion as part of Rosatom’s Proryv, or 'Breakthrough', project, to develop fast reactors with a closed fuel cycle whose mixed-oxide (MOX) fuel will be reprocessed and recycled.
 It is also the Russian counterpart to the US MFFF for disposition of 34 tonnes of weapons-grade plutonium.
-The MFFF will make 400 pelletised MOX fuel assemblies per year for the BN-800 and future fast reactors.
-The capacity is designed to supply five BN-800 units.
-The MOX is likely to use ex-weapons plutonium.
-Initial capacity of 14 t/yr of granules is funded to RUR 5.1 billion (US$ 169 million) over 2010-12, and first production of fuel assemblies for Beloyarsk-4 is expected in 2014, and full capacity is expected in 2016.
+The MFFF will make 400 pelletised MOX fuel assemblies per year for the BN-800 and future BN-1200 fast reactors.
+The capacity is designed to be able to supply five BN-800 units.
+First production of fuel assemblies for Beloyarsk 4 is expected in 2014, and full capacity is expected in 2016.
 It is built in rock tunnels at a depth of about 200 metres.

 A small pelletised MOX fuel fabrication plant has operated at the Mayak plant at Ozersk since 1993, for BN-350 and BN-600 fuel (40 fuel assemblies per year), and it will supply some initial pelletised MOX fuel for BN-800 start-up.
 A new 14 tonne per year plant to fabricate dense mixed nitride fuel for fast neutron reactors is planned at PA Mayak, to operate from 2018.
 In the federal target program to 2020, RUR 9.35 billion (US$ 310 million) is budgeted for it.
 Later it may be expanded to 40 tonnes per year.

 The Research Institute of Atomic Reactors (RIAR or NIIAR) at Dimitrovgrad, Ulyanovsk, has a small MOX fuel fabrication plant.
 This produces vibropacked fuel which is more readily recycled.
-Under the federal target program this has been allocated RUR 2.95 billion (US$ 83 million) for expansion to produce 400 fuel assemblies per year, starting in 2012.
+Under the federal target program this was allocated RUR 2.95 billion (US$ 83 million) for expansion to produce 400 fuel assemblies per year, from 2012.
 Its main research has been on the use of military plutonium in MOX, in collaboration with France, USA and Japan.